-The Government and SD are now in agreement on how their benefit reform will be designed.
+The Government and The Sweden Democrats are now in agreement on how their benefit reform will be designed.
 The purpose is to increase the motivation to work.

 Far too many people have become stuck in long-term benefit dependence with a very weak connection to the labor market.
-It's mainly about foreign-born individuals, says Social Insurance Minister Anna Tenje (The Moderate Party).
+It's mainly about foreign-born individuals, says Minister for Social Security Anna Tenje (The Moderate Party).

-The reform means that the national norm for how the social benefit amount is calculated will be tightened, which will affect all households that receive social benefits.
-But for large families with children, a restriction rule in social benefits is also proposed.
-It will apply from January 1, 2027.
+The reform means that the national standard for calculating the social benefit amount will be tightened, which will affect all households that receive social benefits.
+In addition, the municipalities will no longer be able to provide extra supplements beyond the standard.

 For cohabiting parents, the amount received in social benefits per child will be reduced by 75 percent from the fourth child.
 For a single parent, the reduction will be 40 percent from the fourth child.